 As the name suggests, you can combine different insurances to suit your needs.
-Combined insurance is the ultimate cover for motor traders, providing insurance for everything from road risks to business premises, tools, equipment, and employees.
+Combined insurance is cover for motor traders, providing insurance for everything from road risks to business premises, tools, equipment, and employees.

 What does a combined motor trade policy cover?

 Motor trade combined insurance allows you to pick the covers needed for your business, including:

 - The most basic level of insurance required for motor traders by law.
 You need road risks cover to drive vehicles in connection with your motor trade business.
 For example, customer vehicles left with you for repairs or sale.
 You can get cover on a third-party, third-party fire and theft, or comprehensive basis.
 Add demonstration cover if you want to offer customers test drives.

 - Insurance for the structure of your buildings.
 This cover can be taken whether you own or lease your premises.
 If you are leasing, check with your landlord whether they have insurance and on what basis.
 Protecting your buildings means you can keep trading if the worst happens.